nrfconnect/sdk-sidewalk/doc/samples/variants/hello.rst

 To start Sidewalk, do the following:

 #.
 Connect your Nordic device to the PC through USB.
-   Set the power switch on the device to **ON**.
+   Set the device's power switch to **ON**.

 #.
-Flash the sample application with the manufacturing data as described in the Building and running section of the respective sample.
+Flash the sample application with the manufacturing data as described in the building and running section of the respective sample.

    You should see the following logs: